A thief takes inspiration from the Lupine series and fails miserably

-In Milan, Italy, a 21-year-old man was injured when he smashed the window of a refreshment bar, located next to a church.
+In Milan, Italy, a 21-year-old injured himself when he smashed the window of a refreshment bar, located next to a church.

 Assane Diop should not be happy to be associated with such a bell.
 A young man of 21, tells the Italian correspondent of the Guardian , tried to rob a parish based on Lupine , the hit Netflix series.
 He had put on a leather jacket to imitate his model.
 The mischief took place last Saturday in Besana in Brianza, a town of 15,000 inhabitants located near Monza, in Lombardy.